-Awarded to those of Sophomore standing starting in Fall 2018 for $1500 per semester for six semesters (if grade and enrollment requirements are maintained).
+Awarded to those of Sophomore standing starting in Fall 2018 for six semesters (if grade and enrollment requirements are maintained).

 FAVS Junior / Transfer Scholarship:

-Awarded to incoming Transfer students or those of Junior standing beginning Fall 2018 for $1500 per semester for four semesters (if grade and enrollment requirements are maintained).
+Awarded to incoming Transfer students or those of Junior standing beginning Fall 2018 for four semesters (if grade and enrollment requirements are maintained).

 FAVS Senior Scholarships:

-Awarded to students graduating in Fall 2018 for $1500 per semester for one semester (if grade and enrollment requirements are maintained).
+Awarded to students graduating in Fall 2018 for one semester (if grade and enrollment requirements are maintained).

-Awarded to students graduating in Spring 2019 for $1500 per semester for two semesters (if grade and enrollment requirements are maintained).
+Awarded to students graduating in Spring 2019 for one semester (if grade and enrollment requirements are maintained).

 - The applicant must have been accepted into Mason.

-- If the applicant is not yet a student at Mason, they must pass the FAVS portfolio review, intend to declare (or have declared) a FAVS Major, and be accepted to Mason before any scholarship funds will be disbursed.
+- If the applicant is not yet a student at Mason, they must pass the FAVS portfolio review, intend to declare (or have declared) the Film Major, and be accepted to Mason before any scholarship funds will be disbursed.

-- Scholarship awardees must remain a FAVS Major in order to receive the full amount of the awarded scholarship.
+- Scholarship awardees must remain a Film Major in order to receive the full amount of the awarded scholarship.

 - Scholarships will be dispersed after all criteria are met after the add/drop deadline in each semester.

-- If awarded, student must maintain a 3.0 GPA in overall coursework and a 3.0 in courses in the FAVS major to receive subsequent funds.
+- If awarded, student must maintain a 3.0 GPA in overall coursework and a 3.0 in courses in the Film major to receive subsequent funds.

 - Student must be enrolled in at least 12 credits of coursework per semester.

 To apply, submit all required elements below by the deadline. *You will need a Google account to upload your file(s):